 [I once heard a Calvinist argue that some babies must be predestined to hell because otherwise Christians shouldn’t be against abortion since if all babies go to heaven Christians should therefore endorse abortion.
 For the record, babies do not go to hell and Christ still condemns abortion, and probably that Calvinist too.]

-So Jesus says to them, “But when Jesus saw it, he was indignant and said to them, ‘Let the children come to me; do not hinder them, for to such belongs the kingdom of God.
+“But when Jesus saw it,” Mark reports, “he was indignant and said to them, ‘Let the children come to me; do not hinder them, for to such belongs the kingdom of God.
 Truly, I say to you, whoever does not receive the kingdom of God like a child shall not enter it.’
 And he took them in his arms and blessed them, laying his hands on them.”
 (Mk.
 10:14-15).
 If you want to spend the rest of your life trying to wrap your mind around God, that is a good place to begin, also to end.

 The reason last night will exist in my memory as one of the most important moments in my life is because last night I learned that leading children into the kingdom of God is the way God uses children to lead adults into the kingdom of his beloved Son.
 Last night I grew up and became a priest.
 But then I learned how to become a child by watching my child enter the kingdom and remembering what it was like to receive the kingdom as though I were entitled to it, by grabbing it as though it were already mine.
 Last night I remembered that in Christ the whole kingdom is already mine, because it is always already His.